 Political theory brings together two seemingly incompatible realms-the messy, contingent world of human beings living in community and the interpretations, understanding and meanings human beings construct for how to do so productively, happily and with minimal conflict.
 This course is an exploration of some of the contemporary configurations of that juxtaposition in a post 9/11 world.
 The course will focus this semester on contemporary (and historical) understandings of revolution and the transition to democracy.
 Readings will include Hannah Arendt's On Revolution as well as contemporary thinkers Paul Gilroy, John Fornan and Tariq Ramadan.
 We will consider, also, how we live with the pluralism in our American midst and what, if any, are our responsibilities to those who are far away.
 Readings on this issue will include a novel on Mexican/American immigration and contemporary debates about race and incarceration as the "new Jim Crow."
 Finally, we will explore the ethos and possibilities of reconciliation and the role of national apologies post 9/11.
 Here readings will focus on the work of South African Archbishop Desmond Tutu as well as political theorist Anthony Appiah on the ethics of humanitarian intervention.

-Credit Hours: 3.00 Format: Seminar Prerequisites: 2163 Projected Offering: Fall
+Credit Hours: 3.00 Format: Seminar Prerequisites: 2163 Projected Offering: Fall regional, and international organizations on each other and the overall global community are compared and discussed.

 2367 International Relations